-These easy chocolate chip cookies are just that!
-No waiting, no fancy ingredients, no fuss.
+These soft chocolate chip cookies are just that!
+They have a tender but dense texture that’s loaded with melty chocolate chips.
+They’re also easy to make!
 You can have gooey and soft chocolate chip cookies in minutes that are bakery-worthy.
-It’s the perfect recipe to keep in your back pocket when you need cookies STAT!

 No Chill Chocolate Chip Cookies

 If you’ve baked any of my other cookie recipes, then you know that I am a BIG proponent for chilling your dough overnight.
 But not everyone wants or has the time to let the dough sit in the fridge for hours and hours.
 You need cookies NOW.
 I understand.
 That’s why I made these quick and easy chocolate chip cookies!